olemb/dbfread/README.rst

   function should take a list of ``(name, value)`` tuples.

 ignorecase=False
-  The default is to ignore case in filenames.
+  The default is to ignore case in file names.

 parserclass=MyFieldParser
   You can add new field types by subclassing